Kendja/DockLight/README.md

-# DockLight
+# Docklight
-This programm shows a simple Dock Panel with window preview.
+Docklight is a lightweight Dock launcher for common Applications.

 Docklight” is a simple but effective dock launcher for GNOME 3 desktops e.g (cinnamon).
 It supports a Preview from all open Applications.

-The “DockLight” preview allows more control over the opened windows you can navigate to a specific window much easier.
+The “Docklight” preview allows more control over the opened windows you can navigate to a specific window much easier.
 Select the window or close the desired application the real time preview make that very easy.
 “Docklight” is written in C++ with “GTK 3” and “libwnck”.
 “Docklight” is open source width a GNU General Public License.